fastai/course-v3/docs/start_gradient.md

 This is a quick guide to starting v3 of the Fast.ai course.
 With [Gradient](https://www.paperspace.com/gradient), you get quick access to a Jupyter Notebook instance without complicated installs or configuration.

-[Gradient](https://www.paperspace.com/gradient) is built on top of [Paperspace](https://www.paperspace.com/) is a GPU-accelerated cloud platform.
+[Gradient](https://www.paperspace.com/gradient) is built on top of [Paperspace](https://www.paperspace.com/), a GPU-accelerated cloud platform.

 ##### Summary of Charges
-Gradient provides persistent storage in the `/storage` directory, currently free of charge.
  Notebooks are billed while they're running (per second!) and the rate is dependent on the [Instance Type](https://support.paperspace.com/hc/en-us/articles/360007742114-Gradient-Instance-Types) selected.
 Notebooks must be stopped to end billing.
 See below for free GPU credit! 💰

 ## Step 1: Create an account
 To get started, create an account [here](https://www.paperspace.com/account/signup) and confirm your account by clicking the verification link in your inbox.